zachary-foster/taxa2/README.md

 -   License: MIT
 -   Get citation information for `taxa` in R doing `citation(package = 'taxa')`
--   Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+-   Please note that this project is released with a Contributor Code of Conduct (see CONDUCT.md).
 By participating in this project you agree to abide by its terms.